ingka-group/nutanix-exporter/README.md

   - The `VAULT_ADDR` environment variable must not be defined
   - `PC_USERNAME` and `PC_PASSWORD` environment variables must be defined with Prism Central credentials
   - For each cluster the `PE_USERNAME_<CLUSTERNAME>` and `PE_PASSWORD_<CLUSTERNAME>` environment variables have to be defined with Prism Element credentials
-  - The cluster specific environment variable names can only contain letters A-Z, numbers 0-9, as well as underscores (_), dashes (-), and periods(.)
+  - The cluster specific environment variable names can only contain letters A-Z, numbers 0-9 and underscores (_).
-    Lower case letters should be converted to upper case.
+    Lower case letters should be converted to upper case and all other characters to underscores.

+    Example: `cluster.name` or `cluster-name` gets `PE_USERNAME_CLUSTER_NAME` and `PE_PASSWORD_CLUSTER_NAME`

 ### Metrics Configuration